robimaliqi/beach-life/README.md

 The beaches is a CSV file we have loaded locally, which we found on [Environment Agency's Bathing Water website](https://environment.data.gov.uk/bwq/profiles/).

+# Approaching the task
+Coming up with a solid idea of what we wanted to achieve was quite the challenge itself.
+We bounced ideas back and forth only knowing we were building something related to holidays.
+We settled on the idea of Beach Finder, decided what tech stack we wanted to use and why we thought it was appropriate, then looked at features and functionality we would like to implement.

+The task was then broken down into user stories using GitHub Projects.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).